 Compared to other scenarios, an SCell can be operated in Scenario 3B for a long time.
 If the NW plan to use OD-SSB for an SCell, it inherently means that the NW wants to save energy consumption for the SCell.
 Then, it is more likely that the NW tends to not transmit too many CSI-RSs for SCell operation.
 Therefore, OD-SSB can be used as much as possible, e.g., for RRM and L1-RSRP measurement, in Scenario 3B, but only for Case #1.
-In Case #2, there has already been always-on SSB, so OD-SSB does not help much in Scenario 3B.

-Support Scenario 3B and Case #1 for on-demand SSB for SCell operation.
+Support Scenario 3B and at least Case #1 for on-demand SSB for SCell operation.

 L1-RSRP measurement based on OD-SSB in Scenario 3B